#02009 Print This PagePrint This Page

 And don't go midnight rambling,

-You'll break the laws of man;
+Or you'll break the laws of man;

 And if you do you're sure to rue,

-And end up just like me,
+And you'll end up just like me,

 In the penitentiary.